oro13/oro13.github.io/_posts/2020-7-16-DS-Portfolio.md

 ## The Data Pipeline, an Overview

-My Research has centered on the most important app use case of uplading a lesson and recommending it to users if their activity implies it'd be relevent to them.
+My Research has centered on the most important app use case of uploading a lesson and recommending it to users if their activity implies it'd be relevent to them.

 In general, a Recommender Needs these Three Steps: